jonmartinstorm/survey-katana/README.md

 # Survey-katana - A simple app for managing articles in litterature reviews
 A simple app for managing articles for litterature reviews.

+I learned most of what I needed to create this app from CJ at [Coding Garden](https://coding.garden/#/), credits where credits due.

 ## Overview

 Overview: